dessygil/des-personal-site/README.md

 #THINGS LEFT TO DO
-- Switch everything to grid
-- a side bar with my profile desc and cats
 - change everything to typescript
 - change to include the hover over resume and contact me to have their effect text black and no underline
 - make the full card be the link
 - the post shouldn't have a generic picture but maybe about the author for each
-- make sure my resume can download from the site
 - fix the apollo query
 - add the appolo at the bottom of it
 - make site https